Hey, folks, Coco up at rushlimbaugh.com is going to link to that map I was just talking about.

 They're still waiting for him to implode.

-He was gonna do that on a campaign, but it didn't happen, but it's still gonna happen.
+He was going to do that on the campaign, but it didn't happen.

-And there are people who are positioning themselves even now, people you know and don't know, but they are positioning themselves to pick up the pieces when what they think is inevitable happens, when Trump implodes, when Trump crashes, when Trump bombs, when people abandon Trump, when Trump screws up, when Trump makes a bad mistake, whenever he doesn't accomplish anything, whatever he does breaks a promise, whatever one of his big promises doesn't happen, they're waiting to they don't like Trump.
+And there are people who are positioning themselves even now, people you know and don't know, but they are positioning themselves to pick up the pieces when what they think is inevitable happens, when Trump implodes, when Trump crashes, when Trump bombs, when people abandon Trump, when Trump screws up, when Trump makes a bad mistake, whenever he doesn't accomplish anything, whenever he breaks a promise, whatever one of his big promises doesn't happen, they're waiting to, they don't like Trump.

 It has not converted all these people to Trump friends and Trump fans.

-Uh some of them are natural suck up artists and sycophants, so they'll do whatever they can to get in close and get in time because some of them without Trump have no future in the establishment or in government.
+Some of them are natural suck-up artists and sycophants, so they'll do whatever they can to get in close and get in tight because some of them, without Trump, have no future in the establishment or in government.

 And so there will be people, not naming names here, who will attempt to make it look like they are now on board and full-fledged supporters.

-It doesn't human nature's oh my people that hated Trump, despised Trump, and they were legion.
+But Trump winning, it doesn't, human nature is, oh, my, people that hated Trump despised Trump and they were legion.

 It's like when Reagan won.